rahulhaque/laravel-filepond/README.md

 - Optimized handling of large files for efficient memory usage.
 - Can handle Filepond's `process`, `patch`, `head`, `revert` and `restore` endpoints.

-Support the development with a 🌟 to let others know it worked for you.
+Spare a 🌟 to let others know it worked for you.

 **Support the Development**

-I’ve spent countless hours building and maintaining this package, developing new features, fixing issues from the community and making sure it stays reliable with latest updates.
+I’ve spent countless hours building and maintaining this package by developing new features, fixing issues from the community and making sure it stays reliable with the latest updates and changes from Laravel.
 If you find it useful, please consider supporting my work on Ko-fi.
-Your support helps me dedicate more time in maintaining and enhancing this project. ❤️
+Your support keep me motivated and allow me to dedicate more time in maintaining and enhancing this project. ❤️

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W2I1JIV)